yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/conditionals/index.md

   <div class="challenge-container medium-heat">
     <p class="spicy-click">Click here for a Medium Challenge 🌶🌶</p>
     <div class="spicy-toggle">
       <p>Have you ever tried to create a password, but the application told you you need at least 8 characters?
 Time to solve a real-world challenge!
 Declare a new variable called <code class="medium-code">fakePassword</code> and assign it to a string of your choice.
-Then, check that the value stored in <code class="medium-code">fakePassword</code> is equal to or greater than 8 characters.
+Then, check that the value stored in <code class="medium-code">fakePassword</code> is greater than or equal to than 8 characters.
 Change the string that <code class="medium-code">fakePassword</code> is assigned to a  couple times to make 100% sure it's working as expected.</p>
     </div>
   </div>